 In the years leading to his ordination as a bishop in Springfield, he served on the faculty of St. Louis Preparatory Seminary-North and St. Louis Preparatory Seminary, the chancellor and vicar general of the Archdiocese of St. Louis and rector of Kenrick-Glennon Seminary.
 He was named Honorary Prelate of His Holiness in 1994.

-Archbishop Lucas is the Chairman of the United States Conference of Catholic Bishops’ Committee on Catholic Education.
-In 2011 he was elected to the Catholic Relief Services board of directors.
+In 2011 Archbishop Lucas was elected to the Catholic Relief Services board of directors.